TACC/Core-Portal/README.md

 ### Testing

 Server-side python testing is run through pytest.
-Start docker container first by `docker exec -it core_portal_django bash`, Then run `pytest -ra` from the `server` folder to run backend tests and display a report at the bottom of the output.
+Start/Enter docker container via `docker debug core_portal_django`, navigate to `server` folder, then run `pytest -ra` to run backend tests and display a report at the bottom of the output.

 Client-side javascript testing is run through Jest.
 Run `npm run test`* from the `client` folder to ensure tests are running correctly.